Undergraduate Translation and Interpreting Studies Certificate

 - the relevance of translation and interpreting to other academic disciplines and professional work, including literary studies and publishing, legal studies, anthropology and sociology, politics, social work, and educational and health-related settings;

-- the significance of translation and interpreting for members of communities for whom English is not their primary language through engagement in a Service Learning project (CL 682) outside the classroom guided by input from a community partner.
+- the significance of translation and interpreting for members of communities for whom English is not their primary language through engagement in a Community Engagement and Service Learning (CESL) project outside the classroom guided by input from a community partner.

 Comp Lit 481: Introduction to Interpreting and Translation Research and Practice I